tskit-dev/tskit/docs/data-model.rst

   the time is unknown) or be a finite value which is greater or equal to the mutation ``node``'s ``time``, less than the ``node`` above the mutation's ``time`` and equal to or less than the ``time`` of the ``parent`` mutation if this mutation has one.
+If one mutation has UNKNOWN_TIME then all mutations must, a mixture of known and unknown is not valid.
 - ``parent`` must either be the null ID (-1) or a valid mutation ID within the current table